 Candidates in Year 5 or Year 6 who are shortlisted for interview will be provided with a Letter of Recommendation form, which their Primary school Principal or Delegate is invited to complete.

-Additional information to support a student during the application process and enrolment, such as EAP, ICP, access arrangements, tailored supports, reasonable adjustments, acceleration, giftedness assessments, behaviour management plans and court orders, if available, must also be provided at the time of application.
+If you have additional information to support your student during the application process and enrolment, such as EAP, ICP, access arrangements, tailored supports, reasonable adjustments, acceleration, giftedness assessments, behaviour management plans and court orders, provide this at the time of application.

 Should updated or additional relevant information become available after application submission, this must be provided to Queensland Academies as soon as possible and prior to acceptance of offer.